pop-os/shell/README.md

 - [The Problem](#the-problem): Why we need this in GNOME
 - [Installation](#installation): For those wanting to install this on their distribution
 - The Solution:
-  - [Shared Features](#shared-features): Behaviors shared between stacking and auto-tiling modes
+  - [Shared Features](#shared-features): Behaviors shared between floating and auto-tiling modes
-  - [Stacking Mode](#stacking-mode): Behaviors specific to the stacking mode
+  - [Floating Mode](#floating-mode): Behaviors specific to the floating mode
   - [Auto-Tile Mode](#auto-tile-mode): Behaviors specific to the auto-tiling mode
   - [Plugins](#plugins): Details about plugins and development
 - [Developers](#developers): Guide for getting started with development